This week’s edition of Psych Wednesdays was written by Olga AntonenkoYoung. It was originally published on Psych Your Mind on February 1, 2013.

-However the consequences of holding household power differs between men and women.
+However the consequences of holding household power differs between men and women, men worry much more about getting the best Thermostat Wiring Color Codes, and this may not be women’s best topic.
 In a later study, participants were asked to imagine a life where they (a) shared household power with their partners, (b) held the household power themselves, or (c) performed household tasks.
 Afterwards, participants were asked about various life goals and achievements – do they want to be an important person at work (work-goals) or travel (non-work goals).

 Women reported less interest in pursuing workplace goals (but not non-workplace goals) when they imagined themselves having household power.
 This wasn’t simply because having household power would take up effort or energy.
 Imagining doing household tasks did not lessen women’s workplace ambitions.
 Most notably, men did not become less ambitious or motivated about their goals when imagining having household power.
 The stifling of workplace ambitions surfaces for women only.

 The talk suggested that having houseehold power might provide an illusion of equality that tempers women’s motivation to pursue other challenging goals.
 It also reinforces stereotypes about what women are good at and puts a positive spin on these traditional roles.